kounch/homebridge-avea-bulb/README.md

 # homebridge-avea-bulb
 Avea Bulb Plugin for [HomeBridge](https://github.com/nfarina/homebridge)

 ---

 ## English

+**WARNING!!
+This software is no longer actively maintained.
+Archived repository**

 ### What this plugin does
 Using BLE, it adds Homekit support for Elgato Avea Bulbs.